JunhyeokRui/parking_spot_corner_detector/README.md

 ### Detection on ROS

-I don't know if this is a preferable solution or not in ROS community, but I've written a single python file that publishes the YOLO detection result in a concatenated string format.
+I've written a simple python file that publishes the YOLO detection result in a concatenated string format.
+This concatenated string format will be properly subscribed by ```ROS_inference.py``` script, explained below.

 ```
 python ROS_detect_marking_points.py --yolo_weight ./runs/train/EXPERIMENT_NAME_OF_YOUR_CHOICE/weights/last.pt --view-img
 ```
+You should use ```--view-img``` flag to open up an opencv window that shows the live detection results.  d

 ### Marking Point Detection WorkFlow